biberlabs/ddd-embeddables/README.md

 A collection of reusable value objects written in PHP and targeting versions 5.6 and above.
 Value objects are essential building blocks of **Domain Driven Design** approach and described by Martin Fowler in _P of EAA page 486_ as below:

-> Value object is a small simple object, like money or a date range, whose equality isn't based on identity.
+> "Value object is a small simple object, like money or a date range, whose equality isn't based on identity."

-> - Martin Fowler
+> &ndash; Martin Fowler

 All classes in this library annotated as `ORM\Embeddable` with appropriately adjusted column attributes.
 This makes them ready to use in any project with Doctrine ORM as [Embeddables](http://doctrine-orm.readthedocs.io/projects/doctrine-orm/en/latest/tutorials/embeddables.html).